-Pay-per-use GeminiDB Cassandra instance usage is calculated by the second and but billed on an hourly basis.
+Pricing is listed on a per-hour basis, and bills are calculated down to the second.
 You can check the transaction records against the actual usage.
-The billed resources are billed separately.
-For details, see Table 2-11.
+The resources are billed separately.
+Table 2-11 uses storage as an example.

-Table 2-11 GeminiDB Cassandra transaction records
+Table 2-11 Transaction records